Submitting a paper to JOSS

 Submission requirements

-• The software must be hosted at a location where users can open issues and propose code changes without manual approval of (or payment for) accounts.
+The software must be hosted at a location where users can browse the source code files, open issues, and propose code changes without manual approval of (or payment for) accounts

 In addition, the software associated with your submission must:

-• Be stored in a repository that is browsable online without registration.
+Be stored in a repository where the software source files are browsable online without registration.

 What we mean by research software